satanicang3l/osepnotes/docs/clientexecution/ctovbareferences.md

 );
 ```

-Then proceed to declare and import the API name and DLL location:
+Then proceed to declare and import the API name and DLL location (Add PtrSafe before the Function in first line for 64-bit):

 ```vb
 Private Declare Function GetUserName Lib "advapi32.dll" Alias "GetUserNameA" (ByVal lpBuffer As String, ByRef nSize As Long) As Long